oscarmickelin/fle_3d/README.md

 # need to additionally install pyshtools
 # Note: highly optional.
 The only reason to do this
 # is to be able to run the accuracy tests for large N.
-# Otherwise, pyshtools is not used and there is no
+# Apart from this, pyshtools is not used in the code
-# need to install it
+# and there is no need to install it

 pip install pyshtools
 #########